 By becoming increasingly international, Messe Düsseldorf is also giving such added value to growth markets.
 It has 77 international offices, six international subsidiaries and a range of further international joint endeavours in 141 countries.
 In 2018, around 22% of its net revenue came from business outside Germany.
 Approximately EUR 63 million was generated by the Messe Düsseldorf Group internationally in 2018, of which 28.2 million was made in Russia, EUR 16.4 million in China, EUR 4.9 million in Singapore and EUR 3.9 million in the United States.
 “There are several reasons why we are continuing to expand our international activities,” says Dornscheidt, “Firstly, we want to meet the demands of the market in an increasingly globalised economy.
 Secondly, we want to attract more international exhibitors and visitors to our leading global trade fairs at home, in Düsseldorf.
 And thirdly, we're aiming to improve our ability to cushion cyclical fluctuations through robust international business.”

-The Messe Düsseldorf Group*: With a revenue of around EUR 290m in 2018, the Messe Düsseldorf Group has maintained its position as one of Germany's most successful trade fair companies.
+With a revenue of around EUR 294m in 2018, the Messe Düsseldorf Group has maintained its position as one of Germany’s most successful trade fair companies.
 26,800 exhibitors presented their products to 1.14m trade visitors at events in Düsseldorf last year.
 Compared with previous events, this was an increase in the numbers of both exhibitors and visitors.
-The Düsseldorf Exhibition Centre hosts around 50 trade fairs in five sectors of expertise: machinery, plants and equipment; the retail trade, trades and services; medicine and healthcare; lifestyle and beauty; and leisure.
+The Düsseldorf exhibition centre hosts around 50 trade fairs in five sectors of expertise: machinery, plants and equipment; the retail trade, trades and services; medicine and healthcare; lifestyle and beauty; and leisure.
 The trade fairs include 22 proprietary number-one trade fairs, as well as, currently, 15 robust partner and guest events.
-Also, its subsidiary Düsseldorf Congress holds around 2,800 conventions, corporate events, conferences and meetings, attracting around 640,000 delegates in all.
+Also, its subsidiary Düsseldorf Congress held around 2,200 conventions, corporate events, conferences and meetings in 2018, attracting around 1.6m delegates in all.
 In addition, the Messe Düsseldorf Group organises 70 proprietary events, joint events and contracted events in other countries and is one of the leading export platforms in the world.
-The capital goods trade fairs of Messe Düsseldorf GmbH are especially highly international.
+The international attendance is particularly high with the capital goods trade fairs of Messe Düsseldorf GmbH.
 In 2018, Messe Düsseldorf's proprietary events in machinery, plants and equipment attracted approx. 77% international exhibitors and 70% trade visitors from other countries.
 In all, Düsseldorf trade fairs were attended by customers from about 180 countries.
-The group runs a global network of sales offices in 141 countries (with 77 international offices), subsidiaries in 6 countries as well as several additional international affiliates. * All figures are subject to final accounts
+The group runs a global network of 77 international offices for 141 countries, including 7 international subsidiaries.